vocdoni/developer-portal/docs/get-started/vocdoni-sdk.md

 through [the new API][Vocdoni API], allowing anyone to create, manage and participate in voting processes and collective decision making.

-The Vocdoni SDK is the easiest way to use [our new API][Vocdoni API], allowing you to easily create new voting processes, fetch their information and vote them.

 ## Prerequisites

 You'll need a working [nodejs] environment, but other than that, you're